Here are the most commonly asked questions I hear regarding voice overs:

 Never look at what makes you unique as a disadvantage.
 It is your ultimate ace, in my opinion.
 And life experience feeds a good actor.

-Generally speaking though, your age doesn’t make you a special case in terms of what you need to do to become an actor or even a voice actor.
-My advice and suggestions that I detail on my site apply equally to you.
+Generally speaking, your age doesn’t make you a special case in terms of what you need to do to become an actor or even a voice actor.
+My site’s advice and suggestions apply equally to you.

 2.a “Can you recommend a good drama school for me?”

 I discuss my ambivalence about college acting training at length HERE.
 Acting school is expensive and not a good fit for everyone aiming to be an actor.

 Some successful voice actors have a theater degree from an conservatory, but many others don’t.
 Some of the best voice actors were musicians, stand ups, even illustrators- or studied something like psychology or (in my case) philosophy.
 I myself took one acting class in college, but that was it.
 I spent my youth trying all sorts of performing, but studying other things I was interested in.
 I essentially saw acting as a fun hobby that I never intended or expected to lead to employment.
 Lucky for me, it did!